scottdware/panco/docs/about.md

 For more infomation on these actions, please refer to the following guide from Palo Alto:

 [Actions for Modifying a Configuration](https://docs.paloaltonetworks.com/pan-os/9-0/pan-os-panorama-api/pan-os-xml-api-request-types/pan-os-xml-api-request-types-and-actions/configuration-actions/actions-for-modifying-a-configuration.html)

+If you run into issues, or need assistance, please submit an issue on the [main Github repository](https://github.com/scottdware/panco), or drop me a line on Twitter [@scottdware](https://twitter.com/scottdware).

 ## References